rickycodes/nuit-blanche/README.md

 node app.js
 ```

-You'll have to modify config.js and init.js (depending) to get it working for your enviroment ;)
+You'll have to rename config.js.sample → config.js modify it AND init.js (depending) to get it working for your enviroment ;)

 Enjoy